 Trust is still the strongest word in banking.
 One extensive study discovered that a drop in trustworthiness cost organizations $180 billion in revenues over a two-year period.
 It leads to customers switching banks, and to banks crumbling at their foundations.
 While trust is not easily won, transparency and fostering connection to customers can go some way to building trust in financial institutions.

 At its core, phygital transformation is about connection, and how banks can integrate digital services to help engage with customers better.
 Bugat links this to personalization.
 “People’s emotional needs have not changed, but technology enables banks to address them better,” she says.

 Personalization adds value – simple but secure user experiences.
 And Bugat references debit or credit card personalization as a way to appeal to customer emotions.
 This goes far beyond addressing the customer by their first name in bank communications.
-Instead, personalization is about appealing to customer emotions – offering benefits that speak to their values, such as climate-friendly products, for example.
+Instead, banking personalization is about appealing to customer emotions – offering benefits that speak to their values, such as climate-friendly products, for example.
 It’s about offering personalized bank cards that strengthen customer relationships and drive loyalty.

 At the end of the day, Bugat says, “an emotional bond is only in place if banks stay connected” – and this is the crux of the matter: using a combination of digital and physical touchpoints to stay connected to the customer and to ensure the best possible user experience.